 In the physical realm, resilience is the capacity to easily bounce back after being stretched, bent or compressed.

 In business, resilience is more important than ever.
 It takes intentional work to cultivate it culturally.
-There are some who believe it’s innate – perhaps true to some measure.
-But resilience IS learned and strengthened with practice – and necessary in today’s world of intensity, transparency, and constant change.
-I’m not talking about “tough it out” resilience that lacks empathy (eg, military boot camp).
-It’s about Positive Resilience that creates steady leadership: “We can do this” and “We always keep our feet pointed forward.”
+There are some who believe it’s innate, which is perhaps true to some degree.
+However, resilience can be learned and strengthened with practice.
+It’s necessary in today’s world of intensity, transparency, and constant change.
+I’m not talking about “tough it out” resilience that lacks empathy, but rather about Positive Resilience that empowers steady leadership: “We can do this” and “We always keep our feet pointed forward.”

 Resilience is grounded in knowing what you really stand for.
-You must be clear on why you do what you do, and what you will not do.)
-Having a focused Mission.
-Optimism against the odds.
-Well-being and self-care as your fuel.
+You must be clear on why you do what you do, and on what you will not do.
+Having a focused mission and a persistent optimism against the odds are critical components.
+Well-being and self-care are your fuel.

-It is absolutely imperative for CEO’s and leaders to visibly model this skill, if they want to keep a team forward-focused and winning.
+It is absolutely imperative for CEO’s and leaders to visibly model this skill of resilience if they want to keep a team forward-focused and winning.

 What happens when resilience is low?
-Adversity in the forms of under-performance and unexpected setbacks creates fear, turf-protection, finger-pointing, posturing.
-This undermines trust in your culture – your engine for innovation and progress.
+Adversity in the forms of under-performance and unexpected setbacks creates fear, turf-protection, finger-pointing, and posturing.
+These behaviors undermine trust in your company culture, which serves as your engine for innovation and progress.

 Resilience is the wellspring of long-term renewal and growth.
 Without it, extinction is a sure bet.

-In the quest for rapid change, maximizing efficiency and elevating productivity, leaders can lose sight of how to cultivate the ongoing capacity for innovation, change, and renewal.
+In the quest for rapid change, maximizing efficiency and elevating productivity, leaders can lose sight of how to cultivate company culture with the ongoing capacity for innovation, change, and renewal.

 Investing in these three habits – empowering freedom, embracing resistance and training resilience – helps you foster peak performance and a leadership culture capable of changing with the times.